prosch88/UFADE/README.md

 **Save device information to text**

   Save device information and a list of user-installed apps to a textfile.

+**Backup Options**

+    including:

-**Logical (iTunes-Style) Backup**
+    Logical (iTunes-Style) Backup

-Perform a backup as iTunes would do (with an option to bruteforce an unknown backup-password)
+      --> Perform a backup as iTunes would do (with an option to bruteforce an unknown backup-password)

-**Logical+ Backup**
+    Logical+ Backup

-Perform and decrypt an iTunes backup, gather AFC-media files, shared App folders and crash reports.
+      --> Perform and decrypt an iTunes backup, gather AFC-media files, shared App folders and crash reports.
 Creates a TAR-archive.

-**Logical+ Backup (UFED-Style)**
+    Logical+ Backup (UFED-Style)

-Creates an "advanced Logical Backup" as ZIP-archive with an UFD file to load in the [Cellebrite Physical Analyzer©](https://cellebrite.com/de/cellebrite-physical-analyzer-de/)
+      --> Creates an "advanced Logical Backup" as ZIP-archive with an UFD file to load in the [Cellebrite Physical Analyzer©](https://cellebrite.com/de/cellebrite-physical-analyzer-de/)

+    Filesystem Backup (jailbroken)

+      --> Creates a full filesystem backup from an already jailbroken device.

 **Collect Unified Logs**

   Collects the AUL from the device and saves them as a logarchive.

 **Developer Options**

   Try to mount a suitable DeveloperDiskImage.
 Gives further options for screenshots and filesystem views. (iOS < 17 atm)